nathanthomp/nsquared/COMPILER.md

 [//]: # (What is the c squared programming language trying to accomplish?)
 ## Objective
 To make a programming language that mimicks the C programming language, but adds modern programming language features.
-Keeping the system-level functionality but adding features such as abstraction, encapsulation, inheiritance, polymorphism, generics, and type safety.
+Keeping the system-level functionality but adding features such as abstraction, encapsulation, inheiritance, polymorphism, generics, type safety, standard library support, .

 [//]: # (What do we like and dislike about the C programming language?)
 ### Advantages to the C Programming Language